Introduction

 Purpose of CRR in monetary policy

 Cash Reserve Ratio (CRR) plays three major roles in India’s monetary policy: controlling liquidity, managing inflation, and ensuring financial stability by preventing over-lending.
-Let’s look at each of these in detail.
+It also acts as a safety net for your deposits.
+Let's look at each of these in detail.

 The CRR itself intends to maintain a minimum liquid amount for banks.
 Additionally, if there’s too much cash circulating in the economy, the CRR rate is raised.
 This effectively reduces the liquidity within the market.